 Once an applicant has accepted their Admissions Offer and submitted their tuition deposit, they will be sent a Class Day Selection sheet (if applicable).
-An academic plan will be created for them, and they will be registered according to their selection and academic plan.
-A class schedule will be mailed to each student along with Orientation information.
+An academic plan will be created for them and they will be registered based on their academic plan and selection sheet.
+A class schedule will then be mailed to each student along with Orientation information.
 At the beginning of the Fall and Spring semesters, new students are required to attend a mandatory one (1) day Orientation day prior to the first day of class.
-There students will receive important information regarding the following: scheduling, academic plan, class syllabus, Library resources, APA writing format and academic advisement.
+There students will receive important information regarding the following: scheduling, academic plan, class syllabus, Library resources, APA writing format, and academic advisement.
 In addition, students will meet Phillips faculty and staff.